avimehenwal/avimehenwal.in/content/linux/port-information/index.md

 * Replacement for netstat -g is `ip maddr`.

 ss
-: another utility to investigate sockets
+: another utility to investigate sockets.

-The “Recv-Q” and “Send-Q” columns
+Recv-Q and Send-Q columns
 : tell us how much data is in the queue for that socket, waiting to be read (Recv-Q) or sent (Send-Q).
 In short: if this is 0, everything’s ok, if there are non-zero values anywhere, there may be trouble.
 If you look closely at the example, you’ll see that two sockets have a Recv-Q with 38 unread bytes in them.
 We’ll look into those connections once we know what the other columns mean.

 ```